nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

 ```
 INPUT n

-SET lengths TO AN ARRAY OF 1s
+SET tally TO AN ARRAY WITH ONE ELEMENT ASSIGNED THE VALUE OF 1
-SET result TO 0
+SET result TO 1

 FOR EACH VALUE, i, BETWEEN 1 AND THE LENGTH OF n
+    SET tally[i] TO 1
     FOR EACH VALUE, j, BETWEEN 0 AND i
-        SET current TO THE VALUE STORED IN lengths[j] PLUS 1
+        SET current TO THE VALUE STORED IN tally[j] PLUS 1

-        IF THE VALUE STORED IN n[j] IS LESS THAN THE VALUE STORED IN n[i] AND current IS GREATER THAN THE VALUE STORED IN lengths[i]
+        IF THE VALUE STORED IN n[j] IS LESS THAN THE VALUE STORED IN n[i] AND current IS GREATER THAN THE VALUE STORED IN tally[i]
+            SET tally[i] TO THE VALUE STORED IN current
             IF current IS GREATER THAN result
                 SET result TO THE VALUE STORED IN current